Martinsos/dotfiles/README.md

 # Martin's Dotfiles

-Run install.sh to install dotfiles.
+Go to dotfiles directory and run `./install` to install dotfiles.
+When you update your dotfiles or change them, just run `./install` again.